dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T3222: Personal matters should not be regulated by state authority.
+### T3222: Consensual private bedroom activities are personal matters not for government interference.

 |Support|
 |---|